wmbusmeters/wmbusmeters-wiki/homemadedipole.md

 Bend the inner conductor & its insulator also thru 90deg in the other direction.

-Now trim the length of each wire to 82mm.
+Now trim the length of each wire to 82mm, for 868MHz

 ![Homemade Dipole diagram](img/dipolediagram.png?raw=true)